Making submissions to Canterbury Literary Agency.

 Ideally, though, we prefer writers to have finished their entire novel before approaching us.

-In the case of a non-fiction book, please send us an email detailing your idea, and why you think you’re the right person to write that particular book.
-If we like your idea we will help you draft a proposal with all the information that publishers require.
-In practice, not only is it not necessary to draft an entire non-fiction book before submission to publishers but many publishers prefer to have a hand in the structure of a non-fiction book so it is a positive advantage not to write the whole book
+Please send us an email detailing your idea, and why you think you’re the right person to write the book.
+If we like your idea we will ask to see the first twenty pages of your non-fiction book.
+If we decide to go ahead with representing you, we may help you draft a proposal with all the information that publishers require.
+In practice, it is not always necessary to draft an entire non-fiction book before submission to publishers; publishers are often happy to make a decision based on a proposal and on the first twenty pages of the book.

 And please note…